 Greetings and welcome.

 ello.
 My name is Jerry Alatalo, an independent writer from Michigan in the United States.
 I live near Lake Michigan in the Upper Peninsula (UP) of Michigan, where the folks are affectionately called “Yoopers”.
-We attended Northern Michigan University from 1984-88 with a focus on interdisciplinary studies, and worked in the western suburbs of Chicago, Illinois (Wheaton) for twenty years (1988-2011) before taking a swing at writing.
+We attended Northern Michigan University from 1984-88 with a focus on interdisciplinary studies, and worked in the western suburbs of Chicago, Illinois (Wheaton) for twenty-two years (1988-2011) before taking a swing at writing.
 My original writings on all posts at this blog are free to share or reproduce in any way without copyright concerns.

 A few of the writings which have influenced my perceptions include: